dfrg/fount/feta/README.md

 ## Non-goals

-This library is not intended to support glyph scaling (loading and hinting of outlines) or shaping (processing of subsitution and positioning features).
+This library is not intended to support glyph scaling (loading and hinting of outlines) or shaping (processing of substitution and positioning features).

 [read-fonts]: https://github.com/googlefonts/fontations/tree/main/read-fonts